Enhanced Performance and Injury Prevention: Physiotherapy for Dancers

 Here’s how physiotherapy helps:

-- Recovery and Regeneration: Physiotherapy may include supporting treatments such as massage, acupuncture, and cryotherapy, which aid in muscle recovery and reduce soreness after intense training sessions.
-Faster recovery allows dancers to train more consistently and effectively.
+• Recovery and Regeneration: Physiotherapy may include supporting treatments such as massage, acupuncture, and cryotherapy, which aid in muscle recovery and reduce soreness after intense training sessions.
+Accelerated recovery enables dancers to train with greater consistency and effectiveness.

 How Often Should Dancers Attend Physiotherapy Sessions?